bagder/http3-explained/en/why-ossification.md

 # Ossification

 The internet is a network of networks.
-There is equipment setup on the Internet in many different places along the way to make sure this network of network works as it is supposed to.
-These devices, the boxes that are placed distributed out in the network, are what we sometimes refer to as middle-boxes.
+There is equipment set up on the Internet in many different places along the way to make sure this network of networks works as it is supposed to.
+These devices, the boxes that are distributed out in the network, are what we sometimes refer to as middle-boxes.
 Boxes that sit somewhere between the end-points that are the two primary parties involved in a traditional network data transfer.